Chakradhar-Jeereddy/Postgre-adminstration/replication/streamingbased/01-overview.md

 #Overview
+- WAL record chunks are streamed by database servers to keep data in sync.
-- The standby server connects to the master server to pull/receive wall records as they are generated.
+- The standby server connects to the master to receive the WAL chunks.
+- The WAL records are streamed as they are generated.
-- Streaming of wal records need not wait for the wal file to be filled.
+- The streaming of WAL records need not wait for the WAL file to be filled.
-- Allows standby server to stay more up-to-date than is possible with file-based log shipping.
+- This allows a standby server to stay more up-to-date than is possible with file-based log shipping.
 - By default, streaming replication is asynchronous even though it also supports synchronous replication.

 ```